stark-secure/Stark-Insured-Backend/CONTRIBUTING.md

 We appreciate your interest in contributing to our open-source mission.
 Whether you're building a feature, fixing a bug, or writing documentation, you're helping build the future of decentralized insurance!

 ⚙️ Setup Instructions
+1. Fork the project

-1. Clone the Repository
+2. Clone the Repository
 git clone https://github.com/Stark-Insured/Stark-Insured-Backend.git

-2. cd Stark-Insured-Backend
+3. cd Stark-Insured-Backend

+4. Create your feature branch (`git checkout -b feature/amazing-feature`)

-3. Install Dependencies
+5. Install Dependencies
 npm install

-4. Configure Environment Variables
+6. Configure Environment Variables
 Create a .env file in the root directory based on .env.example:

-5. Start the Development Server npm run start:dev
+7. Start the Development Server npm run start:dev
 The application runs at:
 📍 http://localhost:3000